jupyterhub/jupyterhub/docs/source/troubleshooting.md

 invalid.
 Commonly, the 403 error is caused by resetting the JupyterHub database (either removing jupyterhub.sqlite or some other action) while leaving single-user servers running.
-This happens most frequently when using DockerSpawner, because Docker's default behavior is to stop/start containers which resets the JupyterHub database, rather than destroying and recreating the container every time.
-This means that the same API token is used by the server for its whole life, until the container is rebuilt.
+This happens most frequently when using DockerSpawner because Docker's default behavior is to stop/start containers that reset the JupyterHub database, rather than destroying and recreating the container every time.
+This means that the same API token is used by the server for its whole life until the container is rebuilt.

 The fix for this Docker case is to remove any Docker containers seeing this issue (typically all containers created before a certain point in time):